Paris Arrondissements – Exploring The Heart Of The Neighborhoods

 Paris Arrondissements – Then There Were 17

-As Paris grew from a small town centered on the islands more municipal districts were required to administer the city.
+As Paris grew from a small town centered on the islands, more municipal districts were required to administer the city.
 In the 1860s the city expanded in one giant gulp by incorporating nearby villages into the larger urban entity and creating the familiar twenty arrondissements.

-At least that's how Paris remained from 1860 until the summer of 2020 when the center of Paris — the four arrondissements with the smallest numbers (including the islands) — were amalgamated into a new administrative district called Paris Central, with the mairie of the 3rd Arrondissement becoming the town hall of the new district.
+And that's how Paris remained from 1860 until the summer of 2020 when the center of Paris — the four arrondissements with the smallest numbers (including the islands) — were amalgamated into a new administrative district called Paris Central, with the mairie of the 3rd Arrondissement becoming the town hall of the new district.
 While Paris now has only seventeen arrondissements, we continue to think of arrondissements one through four as separate "little cities" and write about them individually.
 (To us, Pluto's still a planet.)

 As a visitor, you'll discover that the individual Paris arrondissements have their own feel and attractions.
 You may not make it to all the Paris arrondissements, but this guide will help you focus on the important places to see and things to do in each district.
 The map above shows the numbers of the Paris arrondissements as well as the names of the neighborhoods.
 Click on the map for a larger version.